 Classroom Visits: A Writing Tutor will visit your classroom during the first few weeks of the semester to introduce WC services to your students.
 The tutor can show students how to register in the scheduling system, how to make and cancel an appointment, and point out writing resources available on our web page.
 The visiting tutor will describe what to expect from and how to prepare for a face-to-face or online tutoring session.

-To schedule a Classroom Visit, contact Assistant Director Vicki Bolf at email@example.com.
+To schedule a Classroom Visit, contact Assistant Director David Macey at firstname.lastname@example.org.

 Classroom Workshops: Contact the Writing Center to schedule a writing workshop for your students.
 These workshops are conducted in your classroom during your scheduled class time by the WC Director, Assistant Director, graduate students, or senior undergraduates.
 We can run a workshop many writing-related topics: constructing a clear thesis, correctly citing sources, avoiding plagiarism, or writing coherent paragraphs.
 We will tailor the session to meet your needs, from 20 minutes to an entire class period.